linkitapps/tacticx/implementation_plan.md

 5.  **Link Dashboard to User Data**

-    *   In `/src/app/dashboard/page.tsx`, use the Supabase client to fetch and list the authenticated user’s saved tactics.
+    *   In `/src/app/dashboard/page.tsx`, use the Supabase client to fetch and list the authenticated user's saved tactics.
     *   **Reference:** Project Overview: Pages & Components – Dashboard

 6.  **Validation Step**